zapier/visual-builder/docs/_partners/integration-quality.md

 ## Integration Insights Definitions

-The following includes definitions for each of the integration metrics provided in the integration Dashboard:
+The following includes definitions for each of the integration metrics provided in the Dashboard:

 | **Metric**                  | Definition                                                                              | Available Filters   |
 |-----------------------------|-----------------------------------------------------------------------------------------|---------------------|